 Maia has the croup, poor kid, and spent much of yesterday in a feverish lethargy.
-But she had a period of midday energy during which she asked for paints and paper.
-She sat down and traced baby bear onto her paper with a pen and painted in the tracing.
+But she had a period of midday energy during which she asked for paints and paper and spent a good bit of time tracing shapes.

 She then started finding other things around her to trace and paint, such as a roll of masking tape and a protractor.
 This reminded me of when we did tracings on the floor except that she really got into painting them this time.
-It was fun to watch the process!

 The masking tape shape became a donut, then a lemon jelly donut, then she added arms, legs, and hair.

 Here are her finished paintings—some incorporating tissue paper triangles left over from another project, some just paint, one with a title.

 And here’s that jelly donut girl.
 How fun!
 I love how she used the traced shapes as starting points for her paintings.

-If you wanted to do something similar with your kiddos, you could go on a treasure hunt through the house looking for interesting shaped items to trace.
+If you wanted to do a similar art activity with your kiddos, you could go on a treasure hunt through the house looking for interesting shaped items to trace.